Khaankhre Sobekhotep: Theories

 While Khaankhre Sobekhotep is regarded as a ruler of the 13th Dynasty, his chronological position is debated.

 His reign was most likely short.
 Ryholt has suggested three to four-and-a-half years.

-According to egyptologists Kim Ryholt and Darrell Baker, Khaankhre Sobekhotep was the 13th pharaoh of the dynasty and had a short reign ca. 1735 BC.
+According to egyptologists Kim Ryholt and Darrell Baker, Khaankhre Sobekhotep was the 13th pharaoh of the dynasty and had a short reign c.
+1735 BC.
 Alternatively, Jürgen von Beckerath sees him as the 16th pharaoh of the dynasty.

 Ryholt mentions that Sobekhotep I may be identical with Sobekhotep II, who is only mentioned as Sobekhotep in the Turin King List.
 Others, like Dodson, consider Khaankhre Sobekhotep II and Sekhemre Khutawy Sobekhotep I to be two different rulers from the 13th Dynasty, while Bierbrier lists Khaankhre Sobekhotep I and Sekhemre Khutawy Sobekhotep II.

 Recently Simon Connor and Julien Siesse investigated the style of the king's monument and argue that he reigned much later than previously thought (after Sobekhotep IV – who would become Sobekhotep III).